A Clan in Need: Plot summary

 Ravenpaw and Barley wake up in the Moonstone cave.
 They had previously traveled there after being chased from their home on a farm by a group of former BloodClan cats.

 While asleep at the Moonstone, Ravenpaw had received a dream from StarClan.
 It helped him realize that the cats of ThunderClan, his birth Clan, would help him drive out the BloodClan cats.
 On their way to ThunderClan, they encounter a patrol of WindClan and ThunderClan cats squabbling over a lost WindClan kit.
 Ravenpaw and Barley had found the kit on their way, so they returned the kit to WindClan and went with ThunderClan back to their camp.
 When they reach the camp, Firestar appears.
 He asks what's brought Barley and Ravenpaw to ThunderClan.
 They tell him everything, and Firestar agrees to help.
 However, while they are in the camp, some ThunderClan cats return from a hunting patrol, badly injured.
 The duo then learns that more BloodClan cats have been attacking ThunderClan patrols, and that Firestar must help ThunderClan before he can send anyone to save the farm.
 Firestar invites Ravenpaw and Barley to stay for as long as they need.

 The next day, Ravenpaw and Barley go on a hunting patrol with ThunderClan.
 As they return, they are attacked by BloodClan cats.
 There is a short fight, during which one of the BloodClan cats, Snipe, seems to recognize Barley.
 BloodClan succeeds in stealing ThunderClan's prey, and retreats.
-Shortly afterwards, Firestar and Graystripe ask Barley for help in finding BloodClan's home in the Twolegplace, so they can take the fight to them.
+Shortly afterwards, Firestar and Graystripe ask Barley for help finding BloodClan's home in the Twolegplace, so they can take the fight to them.
 Barley takes offense and runs off into the forest.